Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Trail Description:

 The reward for your sweat is the expanding views of the surrounding high country.
 The large mass towering on the southeast is Ontario Ridge and Ontario Peak (8693').
 Due east you look straight up Icehouse Canyon toward Icehouse Saddle and crowned with Timber Mountain (8303'), the southernmost peak of the popular "Three T's."
 The dominant double peak to the left of Timber is Telegraph Peak (8985').
 And the smaller mound to its left is Thunder Mountain (8587').
 With binoculars you can see the ski-lift tower on its top.
-And further to the left, the lowest spot on the ridge in Baldy Notch.
+And further to the left, the lowest spot on the ridge is Baldy Notch.
 (View labeled photo of view east)

 Bear Canyon Trail